mtazzari/OasisHurricane/README.md

 ### Results
-To quantify the performance of the different implementations I wrote a simple bash script (benchmark/benchmark.sh) to compute the execution time for all the 5 simulators, each of them for a range of `num_monte_carlo_samples` between 10 and 10 millions.
+To quantify the performance of the different implementations I wrote a simple bash script (benchmark/benchmark.sh) to compute the execution times of all the simulators, each of them for a range of `num_monte_carlo_samples` between 10 and 10 millions.

 All the execution times are in the `benchmark/timings/` folder, e.g. `timings_s0.txt` for `simulator_id=0` (`python`).